International-Data-Spaces-Association/ids-specification/catalog/catalog.protocol.md

 #### 3.3.2 dcat:servesDataset

-Note that the property `dcat:servesDataset` should be omitted from the `DataService` since `DataSets` are included as top-level entries.
+Note that the property `dcat:servesDataset` should be omitted from the `DataService` since [Datasets](../model/terminology.md#dataset) are included as top-level entries.
 Clients are not required to process the contents of `dcat:servesDataset`.

 ## 4 Technical Considerations